cawl0909/Astronomical-Classification-Project/README.md

 # CSV file formatting
 The csv file formats are listed into vertical name, type pairs.<br>
+They are read using the abstract class first then parsed using their specific parsers<br>
+If the current line type is unsupported it will skip over it however this can be changed to exit the file read by changing the skip_line flag in the file parser.<br>

-? suffix corresponds to an optional data point<br>
+The ? suffix corresponds to an optional data point<br>